rocketpowerkille/Tare/docs/ARCHITECTURE.md

 final confirmation; it is not an independent source consensus.
 Successful and failed contract reads are retained for deterministic replay.
 Collateral/oracle/IRM references are risk dependencies, not holdings to multiply into exposure.
-Complete live receipts cover vault-to-Blue loan receivables only.
-Verification and the metric remain unavailable pending phase four.
+Complete V1 resolution receipts cover vault-to-Blue loan receivables only.
+They do not independently verify lending backing.
+Separate eligible comparison operations are described below; they do not upgrade loan recoverability.
 See [phase three](PHASE_3.md).

 ## Phase-four share-ledger comparison (live accounting accepted, history pending)